 Taiwan NextGen Foundation’s CEO Chen, Kuan-Ting recently joined the Radio Taiwan International Vision on China podcast to discuss Taiwan’s soft power and how NGOs can play a role.

 Global Taipei Dialogue

 During this forum we discussed the issue of mental health and social safety nets.
-With the development of society and the advancement of medical treatment, we have discovered that a person's health does not only depend on the physical state but also their mental health.
+With the development of society and the advancement of medical treatment, we discussed how a person's health does not only depends on the physical state but also their mental health.